How to recycle your trees, cards and other Christmas waste

 Remember to check the changes to bin collections over the Christmas and New Year period.

-Please also remember garden waste collections will not be undertaken between between 18 December 2021 and 16 January 2022.
-Collections will restart on 17 January 2022
+Please also remember garden waste collections will not take place from 16 December 2022.
+Collections will restart on 16 January 2023.

 Christmas tree recycling